Bliksempie/fractured-world/CONTRIBUTING.md

 ## 💡 Lore Voice and Style

-- Keep the tone grounded, mythic, and consistent with post-collapse themes
+- Keep the tone grounded, mythic, and consistent with post-collapse themes.
-- Use in-universe uncertainty where appropriate ("Some believe...", "It is whispered...")
+- Use in-universe uncertainty where appropriate ("Some believe...", "It is whispered...").
-- Avoid modern slang, tech that implies pre-apocalypse standards, or comedic breaks
+- Avoid modern slang, tech that implies pre-apocalypse standards, or comedic breaks.

 ## 🛑 Do Not

-- Break world consistency (no magic, aliens, or outside timelines)
+- Break world consistency (no magic, aliens, or outside timelines).
-- Add real-world political commentary (fictionalize, abstract)
+- Add real-world political commentary (fictionalize, abstract).
-- Overwrite core events without agreement from maintainers
+- Overwrite core events without agreement from maintainers.

 All contributions are reviewed for thematic consistency and may be edited before merging, or merging may be declined if too many guidelines are broken.